googlefonts/gf-docs/Spec/README.md

 **[README.md](https://github.com/Omnibus-Type/Texturina/blob/master/README.md):** Contains information about the font family and instructions on how to build the family.

 **[documentation](https://github.com/Omnibus-Type/Texturina/tree/master/documentation)**: Directory which contains informations about the Family.
 You can eventually store there your specimen, the pictures you use for the README.md etc.

-**[DESCRIPTION.en_us.html](https://github.com/Omnibus-Type/Texturina/blob/master/documentation/DESCRIPTION.en_us.html):** A small html snippet which describes the family.
-The text should be concise.
-This file is used on the main Google Fonts website for each family's "About" section e.g https://fonts.google.com/specimen/Oswald.

 This file must include: